Dids/clover-builder/README.md

 # Clover Builder (Automated Clover Builds)

-*Show your support for this project by signing up for a [free Bitrise account!](https://app.bitrise.io?referrer=02c20c56fa07adcb)*
+*Show your support for this project by signing up for a [free Bitrise CI account!](https://app.bitrise.io?referrer=02c20c56fa07adcb)*

 ```text
        (       )            (                 (   (   (         (